fegyi001/osmgwc/README.md

 ## Why cached?

-If you tried to preview the layer group as mentioned above you requested the GeoServer to do a lot of calculation each time you zoomed or panned the map.
+If you tried to preview the layer group as suggested above you requested the GeoServer to do a lot of calculation each time you zoomed or panned the map.
 For one user this was relatively fast, but imagine a lot of users requesting the same layer group at the same time.
 After a while, GeoServer will not be able to serve the clients with an acceptable speed.
 However, if the server stores a generated tile for a given zoom level in an image file (jpg, png etc.), it does not have to render it again, but instead simply send that image back to the client.
 It saves a LOT of computation.
 Every major WMS tile servers (OpenStreetMap, Google, Bing etc.) use some caching method.

 ## Create a Gridset for your SRS